joelfiddes/cv-markdown/index.md

 __Landell Mills Ltd__ _Consultant_ <a href="https://joelfiddes.github.io/tajsnow/">Zarafshan River Basin Programme</a>, EU TA project with Ministry of Energy and Water Resources, Tajikistan.
 Develop pilot routines for monitoring and modelling snow based water resources.

 `2017-2018`
 __University of Oslo__ _Scientist_ Swiss National Science Foundation research scholar.
-Developing data assimilation and uncertainty framework for large area simulations in mountain regions.
+Developing data assimilation and uncertainty framework for large area snowpack simulations in mountain regions.

 `2017-2018`
 __World Meteorological Organistation__ _Consultant_ for the <a href="https://joelfiddes.github.io/wmo_gcw/">WMO programme Global Cryosphere Watch</a>.
 Developing a global solution for interoperability of CryoNet monitoring stations and GCW dataportal.